 Meng Yue’s research and teaching bring together city and modern Chinese cultural history, literature and modernity, humanity and science/technology, and recently, culture and environment.
 Her latest book in English, Shanghai and the Edges of Empires, investigates the rise of the cosmopolitan city amidst a century-long shift of urban centers from China’s heartland to its shore.
 The book examines the forces that had driven behind the crucial transitions of learning and publishing, garden-building and public gathering, as well as literary and theatrical practices that have taken cities as their urban home.
 More recently, she has turned her attention to contemporary global environmental crisis and its representations, particularly as they manifest in East Asia.
 Meng Yue has published and lectured widely in both English and Chinese.
-She also have teaching conjunctions with Tsinghua University.
+She also has teaching conjunctions with Tsinghua University.

 - Ph.
 D. in History, University of California at Los Angeles

 - MA. in literature, University of California, Los Angeles